carolemieux/afl-rb/README.md

 *Evaluation options* (mostly useful for comparing AFL versions):
 - `-b` disables the branch mask. (sets every position in the mask as modifiable -- will incur unnecessary slowdown compared to AFL)
 - `-s` runs a "shadow" mutation run before the branch-mask enabled run.
 Side effects are disabled in this run.
 This allows for direct comparison of the effect of the branch mask on new coverage discovered/number of inputs hitting the target branch.
-See `minbranchfuzzing.log` produced in the AFL output directory for details.
+See `min-branch-fuzzing.log` produced in the AFL output directory for details.